H-3000 - Welding machine Vevor - Free user manual and instructions

 4.1.
 Connection to mains power supply.

-Before making any electrical connections check that the voltage of the available power supply is suitable for the spot welder model that you purchased. ( See specification above.)
+Before making any electrical connections check that the voltage of the available power supply is suitable for the spot welder model that you purchased.
+(See specification above.)

+4.2 The spot welder model requires a 30amp supply and is suitable for either single phase or three phase connection.
 4.3 The spot welder model requires a 32 amp plug.
-If connecting to 30amp supply wire the plug as shown on
+If connecting to a 30amp supply, wire the plug as shown on

 5. SETTING UP TO WELD